libxml-raku/LibXML-raku/doc/Parser.md

 Creating a Parser Instance
 --------------------------

 LibXML provides an OO interface to the libxml2 parser functions.
-Thus you have to create a parser instance before you can parse any XML data.

   * new

         my LibXML $parser .= new();
-        my LibXML $parser .= new(option=>value, ...);
+        my LibXML $parser .= new: :$opt1, :$opt2, ...;

     Create a new XML and HTML parser instance.
 Each parser instance holds default values for various parser options.
-Optionally, one can pass a hash reference or a list of option => value pairs to set a different default set of options.
+Optionally, one can pass options to override default.
 Unless specified otherwise, the options `load-ext-dtd `, and `expand-entities ` are set to True.
 See [Parser Options ](Parser Options ) for a list of libxml2 parser's options.

 DOM Parser
 ----------